paxswill/evesrp/doc/killmail.rst

             if self.domain != 'zkillboard.com':
                 raise ValueError(u"This killmail is from the wrong killboard.")

-Submitting CREST Links to zKillboard
+Submitting ESI Links to zKillboard
 ------------------------------------

-To streamline the process for users, you can accept CREST killmail links and then submits them to zKillboard.com and uses the new zKillboard.com link as the canonical URL for the request. ::
+To streamline the process for users, you can accept ESI killmail links and then submits them to zKillboard.com and uses the new zKillboard.com link as the canonical URL for the request. ::

     from decimal import Decimal
     from flask import Markup
-    from evesrp.killmail import CRESTMail
+    from evesrp.killmail import ESIMail

-    class SubmittedCRESTZKillmail(CRESTMail):
+    class SubmittedESIZKillmail(ESIMail):
-        """Accepts and validates CREST killmail links, but submits them to ZKillboard and substitutes the zKB link in as the canonical link
+        """Accepts and validates ESI killmail links, but submits them to ZKillboard and substitutes the zKB link in as the canonical link
         """

         def __init__(self, url, **kwargs):
-            # Let CRESTMail validate the CREST link
+            # Let ESIMail validate the ESI link
             super(self.__class__, self).__init__(url, **kwargs)
-            # Submit the CREST URL to ZKillboard
+            # Submit the ESI URL to ZKillboard
             resp = self.requests_session.post('https://zkillboard.com/post/',
                     data={'killmailurl': url})
             # Use the URL we get from ZKillboard as the new URL (if it's successful).
             if self.kill_id in resp.url:
                 self.url = resp.url
             else:
-                # Leave the CREST URL as-is and finish
+                # Leave the ESI URL as-is and finish
                 return
             # Grab zkb's data from their API
             api_url = ('https://zkillboard.com/api/no-attackers/'